Scientific Reporting Requirements

 In this context, it is important to review the following information, which summarises the reporting requirements and schedule for all SFI awards.
 You should also note whether there are any bespoke or specific additional reporting requirements for your particular award.

 The SFI Grants and Awards Management System, SESAME, is the primary conduit for all SFI reporting.
-User guides and webinars describing SESAME, including a dictionary of SESAME terms, are available here.
+User guides and webinars describing SESAME, including a dictionary of SESAME terms, are available.
+Researchers will be notified through automatic reminders from SESAME when they are required to submit their annual and final reports.
+The steps required to submit annual and final reports via SESAME are outlined in Module 11 of the Researcher User Guide for SESAME Award Management System.

 Reporting Submission Schedule